jameslittle230/jameslittle.me-nextjs/content/blog/4-tensorflow-object-detection.md

 - This [toy detector tutorial](https://deeplearninganalytics.org/blog/building-toy-detector-with-object-detection-api) by Priya Dwivedi
 - [This Medium article](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e) by Daniel Stang, and [its sequel](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-2-converting-dataset-to-tfrecord-47f24be9248d)
 - An [O’Reilly article](https://www.oreilly.com/ideas/object-detection-with-tensorflow) by Justin Francis

-[^1]: Don’t @ me
-[^2]: Getting this dataset and figuring out how to annotate it is up to you — since we’re dealing with _your_ dataset here, it wouldn’t make sense for me to give you instructions for doing this.